KidsCollab/KidsCollab/docs/features/folder and tag listings.md

 ---
-title: Folder and Tag Listings
+title: folder and tag listings
-tags:
+tags: [feature/emitter, component]
-  - feature/emitter
+creation_date: Thursday, June 5th 2025, 10:56:16 pm
+last_edit_date: Saturday, September 27th 2025, 8:42:23 pm
 ---

 Quartz emits listing pages for any folders and tags you have.

-## Folder Listings
+# Folder Listings

 Quartz will generate an index page for all the pages under that folder.
 This includes any content that is multiple levels deep.

 Additionally, Quartz will also generate pages for subfolders.
 Say you have a note in a nested folder `content/abc/def/note.md`.
-Then Quartz would generate a page for all the notes under `abc` _and_ a page for all the notes under `abc/def`.
+Then Quartz would generate a page for all the notes under `abc` *and* a page for all the notes under `abc/def`.

 You can link to the folder listing by referencing its name, plus a trailing slash, like this: `[[advanced/]]` (results in [[advanced/]]).